Home / ACCCBuzz Blog / Full Story

 Like many Americans, Rep. Sewell understands the toll cancer has on patients and their families, especially when faced with a late-stage diagnosis.
 “While my mother is no longer with us, I know that she is smiling down on us today,” Rep. Sewell said.
 “The legacy of Nancy Gardner Sewell will live on in the millions of Americans whose lives will be changed by this legislation.
 What keeps me going is knowing that what we do today will save countless lives in the future and pave the way for a world without cancer.”

-Screening and early detection will be key to building this world with cancer.
+Screening and early detection will be key to building this world without cancer.
 If cancers are diagnosed earlier and proper treatment is administered, outcomes are typically more successful.
 Research shows that early cancer detection not only saves lives, but also improves outcomes, enhances patients’ quality of life, and lowers treatment costs.
 Yet until recently, limited methods for early screening have been available.
 Patients and health care professionals have had to rely on early detection tools for just 5 types of cancer out of over a 100 known to us.
 Consequently, some of the deadliest cancers, such as liver, ovarian, and pancreatic, have no recommended routine screening options.

 Improving Screening Options